Musamasaba98/Personal_portfolio_v_1/README.md

 #### Mobile Vesion

 It was fun completing the mobile version.
 It was a journey full of bugs and errors but regardless, I had to get the work done.
 It is always very nice to see yourself puting something to life, but I am a little bit confused on whether to break the rules "Ka little" because in the project they said you use things like js and jquery at your own risk yet I have to implement the humberger menu functionality.
 I feel like I gonna break some things.

+#### Mobile Vesion

+The desktop version, was so easy to pull off so I feel like it will always be better if I first concentrated on mobile version for the start.

+#### Conclusion

+This is our first capstone project.
+I have learnt alot and much more willing to learn more, personally I had never done a project from scratch, I mean from designing up to hosting.
+Thanks to our facilitators that I have made this.

+                  **_I AM REALLY HAPPY_**